indielyt/heroku_dash_gdal_test/README.md

 1. conda env export > environment.yml (with working conda env activated, test locally first)
 2. pip freeze > requirements.txt (while in active conda environment)
 3. clean up two package dependency files.
 Environment.yml and requirements.txt will have repeated package dependencies.
 This is both unnecessary and problematic for deployment to heroku (despite working fine locally).
-Repeated packages lead to a bloated slug size which exceeded the 500 mb slug limit on heroku.
+Repeated packages led to a bloated slug size which exceeded the 500 mb slug limit on heroku.
 Repeated packages also caused a number of failure modes during deployment.
 With both files open, compare and remove repeated packages from the requirements.txt.
 NOTE: leave geopandas and gunicorn in both pip and conda requirements.
  4. Create new heroku app
  5. Add two buildpacks to heroku app: https://github.com/heroku/heroku-buildpack-apt, and default python buildpack.